delinhabit/data-science-getting-data-project/README.md

-# data-science-getting-data-project
+# Data Science Specialization
+## Getting Data Course Project

-The files for the Getting Data Project on the Data Science specialization
+This repository contains the project files for the Getting Data course project in the Data Science specialization.